pikaism/TNG-anisotropy-atlas/README.md

 baseline for testing alternative dynamical frameworks in standard cosmology.

+## Preliminary

+Before applying the estimator to IllustrisTNG data, I validated the complete velocity-anisotropy pipeline on synthetic halo populations with prescribed anisotropy.
+The recovered profiles agreed with the input values within ensemble uncertainties.

 ## What this project contains

 - **Toy-model validation**: synthetic halos with known input β,